 We own a Mazda Bongo campervan, which is over 25 years old now.
 Whilst this has been reliable for us on long journeys (touch wood) we like to make sure everything goes smoothly by following this checklist.
-Having travelled across Europe in 2019 with many stop offs along the way I wanted to share some key tips for consideration that can make the journey a little more risk free.
+Having travelled across Europe in 2019 with many stop-offs along the way I wanted to share some key tips for consideration that can make the journey a little more risk-free.
 We covered about 1900 miles in 8 days which was a bit of a mission but we saw the most amazing sights.
 You can read all about this journey here.

 Road trips are great if you’re planning to see multiple places in one trip.
 We’ve done a few of these in the last 3 years and learnt some valuable lessons along the way.
 Most importantly of all is to check over the vehicle before you leave.
 You want it to be as safe and reliable to avoid disappointment.
-Having completed the below checklist your mind should be at rest and breakdowns or faulty equipment should be the last of your worries.
+Having completed the below checklist your mind should be at rest and breakdowns or faulty equipment should be the least of your worries.
 You can get on and enjoy your travels.

 A comprehensive campervan checklist before long journeys

 The following is a comprehensive checklist for campervans before you leave for extended durations.
 These should all be considered if you are planning a trip that covers 300 miles or more.

 Make sure you can access your spare wheel to check that it has plenty of tread and air in it.
 You don’t want to get caught short with a spare wheel that you can’t use.

 Locking wheel nut – Just double-check you have this.
 Without it you won’t be able to remove the wheel to replace or repair a puncture.

 Tools to change wheel – Check you have everything you need to change a wheel should you get a puncture.
 A Jack, wrench and extension bar.
 (See below for Mazda Bongo specifics.)
 Some newer campers might not have a spare so ensure there is a tyre sealant kit.